vercel/next.js/docs/guides/building-forms.md

 npx create-next-app
 ```

-Answer the few questions to create your project, I created a project called `next-forms` and then `cd` into this directory.
-Now run the `npm run dev` or `yarn dev` command to start the development server.
+Answer the questions to create your project, and give it a name, this example uses `next-forms`.
+Next `cd` into this directory, and run `npm run dev` or `yarn dev` command to start the development server.

 Now read the localhost URL printed in the command line.
 Generally it's `http://localhost:3000`.
 Open this URL to ensure that your app is running successfully.